HotDB-Community/hotdb-documents/docs/en/v2.5.6/visual-idc.md

 ### Other instructions

 -   Tasks cannot be initiated when the status of repair the IDC button on the compute node cluster page is not up-to-date.
-If you click the button, it will prompt that \"The current status is not up-to-date.
-Please refresh the page.\"
+If you click the button, it will prompt that "The current status is not up-to-date.
+Please refresh the page."

 -   New tasks cannot be initiated when there is a task in progress (in all clusters monitored under the management platform).